 - health and disease

-in the global context of the Western medical tradition.
+in a global context.
 The collections seek to bring historical perspectives to bear on contemporary health issues and to facilitate an interdisciplinary understanding of the history of medicine.

 Two major gifts formed the foundation of the History of Medicine Collections.
 In 1931, the Georgia Medical Society of Savannah donated its library of 8,000 volumes to Duke University.
 In 1956, Mary Duke Biddle Trent Semans donated the collection of her late husband, Dr. Josiah Charles Trent.
 This collection, known as the Trent Collection, includes more than 4,000 print volumes and 2,500 manuscripts as well as remarkable medical artifacts.
 Today the collections continue to grow through donations and acquisitions.